MIROC-DOC/model_description/org/md_enorg/p-sfc.md

  The heat capacity of the oceans is ,
  The specific heat of water TERM00148, the specific heat of ice TERM00149, and the density of water and ice as TERM00150,

-     > EQ=00049.
+         EQ=00049.

  In the absence of sea ice, the heat transfer flux is

-     > EQ=00050.
+         EQ=00050.

  On the other hand, if there is sea ice,

-     > EQ=00051.
+         EQ=00051.

  where TERM00151 is the freezing temperature of sea ice at 271.35 K. where TERM00151 is the freezing temperature of sea ice at 271.35 K.

  Heat flux in the     TERM00152 is usually zero while the TERM00153 is usually zero, It can be given from the outside.
- It is used in the case of flux correction considering oceanic heat transport.
+ It is used in the case of flux correction for oceanic heat transport.

 2. using this heat flux and heat capacity
  As with the land surface, determine the change in temperature (TERM00154).